markusait/ltblockchat/README.md

 **Getting Started**

-install dependencies
+1. install dependencies

 `npm i lotion`

-switch to branch "node2" on machine A
+2. switch to branch "node1" on machine A

-switch to branch "node2" on machine B
+3. switch to branch "node2" on machine B

+4. run node chat-node.js on both machines

-open chat-browserclient.js with your browser of choice and start chatting!
+5. open chat-browserclient.js with your browser of choice and start chatting!

 Note: only branch master with 1 node works currently